flecto-io/docker-heroku-rails/README.md

 - **Run your own run other post-run scripts**.
 Just add them to `/app/.profile/` folder.

 Subsequent runs will use cached changes.
 This is useful to avoid you from (1) having to rebuild the images each time there is a change on your Gemfile, (2) from having to run a shell just to deploy pending migrations, and (3) to precompile assets if you want to test production mode.

-### Changelog
-* 2023/12/29: Change organization to flecto-io
-* 2023/04/10: Remove copy of entire app folder into container.
-Copy only Gemfile to install bundler.
-* 2021/11/01: Change image ownership to Rnters organization.
-Upgrade to Heroku 20 build image.

 ### License